Niggi88/label-image-change/README.md

 * optional: set scaling factors

 # 3: Start annotating

+* decide if you want to skip over already completed sessions or not

 we have 4 classes:
         "nothing_changed",  # 0 (displayed as light blue)
         "chaos",            # 1 (displayed as yellow)